bekurin/github-in-action/09merge/commit-sub-branch.md

-commit that create in main branch
+commit that create in sub branch